NatalieCheong/Multi-Agent-Entertainment-Intelligence-Platform/README.md

 - **Examples**: Real-world usage patterns and best practices

 ### Community Resources
-- **Technical Blog**: Deep dives into multi-agent architecture
+- **Technical Blog**: Deep dives into multi-agent architecture for entertainment
 - **Video Tutorials**: Step-by-step implementation guides
-- **Conference Talks**: Presentations on MCP and multi-agent systems
+- **Conference Talks**: Presentations on MCP and multi-agent systems in entertainment
 - **Research Papers**: Academic contributions and findings

 ### Professional Services
 For enterprise deployment, custom agent development, or strategic consulting:
 - **Architecture Consulting**: Multi-agent system design and implementation
-- **Protocol Integration**: Custom MCP server development
+- **Protocol Integration**: Custom MCP server development for entertainment platforms
 - **Safety Compliance**: Guardrail system implementation and audit
-- **Performance Optimization**: Scale and efficiency improvements
+- **Performance Optimization**: Scale and efficiency improvements for large datasets
+- **Industry Integration**: Custom data source integrations and specialized agents

 ---

-**🎬 Ready to revolutionize entertainment analytics with Multi-Agent AI?**
+**🎬 Ready to revolutionize entertainment intelligence with Multi-Agent AI?**

-**🚀 Get started today and build the future of intelligent content platforms!**
+**🚀 Get started today and build the future of intelligent entertainment platforms!**

 ---

-*This project demonstrates cutting-edge concepts in Multi-Agent systems, MCP protocol implementation, and AI safety.
-It serves as both a functional entertainment analytics platform and a reference architecture for enterprise AI applications.*
+*This project demonstrates cutting-edge concepts in Multi-Agent systems, MCP protocol implementation, and AI safety applied to the entertainment industry.
+It serves as both a functional entertainment intelligence platform and a reference architecture for enterprise AI applications in media and entertainment.*